-After noticing eTRF males developd glucose intolerance after HFHS diet exposure, we sought to explore cohort 2 more closely for insulin secretion defects, via an in vivo glucose stimulated insulin secretion (GSIS) assay (Figure 3J).
+After noticing eTRF males developed glucose intolerance after HFHS diet exposure in both cohorts, we sought to explore cohort 2 more closely for insulin secretion defects, via an in vivo glucose stimulated insulin secretion (GSIS) assay (Figure 3J).
 Females had lower levels of insulin than males (psex<0.0001).
 There was a non-significant trend toward lower insulin levels in eTRF compared to AL offspring of both sexes (pdiet=0.071).
 Females had similar increases in insulin in response to glucose injection, 139% in AL versus 137% eTRF.
 Male AL offspring had a 48% increase in insulin whereas this was just an 18% increase for eTRF males.
 There was no interaction between sex and maternal restriction (psex:diet=0.064).
 Females have 94% greater fold-change insulin secretion in response to glucose challenge than male offspring (psex=0.0027) but there was no impact of maternal restriction on fold change secretion (p=0.85, Figure 3K).
 Male and female offspring of eTRF dams had lower baseline insulin values compared to AL dams, which we believe resulted in the similarity of fold change insulin secretion between maternal restriction groups.
-This study was not conclusive as it had a lower sample size and failed to reach statistical significance, but could indicate that insulin secretion is impaired in eTRF offspring after HFHS challenge in males.
+This study was not conclusive as it had a lower sample size and failed to reach statistical significance, but could indicate that insulin secretion is modestly impaired in male eTRF offspring after HFHS challenge in males.

 Discussion

 This study is the second to describe the long-term effects of gestational eTRF on offspring health and the first to describe their response to a high fat, high sucrose diet challenge.
 We find minimal effect of eTRF during gestation while male and female offspring are consuming a chow diet through early adulthood.
-However, after prolonged HFHS diet feeding and advanced age, glucosetolerance in adult male progeny.
-Taken together, results from insulin and glucose tolerance testing, and exploratory GSIS after HFHS feeding in insulin secretion between eTRF males. , the latter was and did not reach statistical significance.
+However, after prolonged HFHS diet feeding and advanced age, glucose intolerance develops in adult male progeny.
+Taken together, results from insulin and glucose tolerance testing, and exploratory GSIS after HFHS feeding suggest modest reduction in insulin secretion between eTRF and AL males.
+Although, the latter was exploratory and did not reach statistical significance.
 The other study of gestational (12-hour) TRF of chow diet in rats also found evidence of glucose intolerance and insulin sensitivity in the offspring of TRF dams (20).
-However, .
-Most notably, they found impaired in both male and female .
-The modest reduction of insulin at baseline during GSIS in eTRF offspring may contribute to the modest insulin sensitivity seen after HFHS feeding in the current study, and consistent with others notinginsulin females (20).
+However, two studies were not completely consistent.
+Most notably, they found impaired GSIS in both male and female without exposure to HFHS.
+The modest reduction of insulin at baseline during GSIS in eTRF offspring may contribute to the modest insulin sensitivity seen after HFHS feeding in the current study, and this is consistent with others noting modest improvements in insulin sensitivity in females (20).
 There were reductions in insulin secretion in response to high glucose in male and female dark-cycle fed islets after gestational TRF, suggesting this may be a contributing mechanism for metabolic disruption in our model of gestational TRF.

-(16, 17, 44, 45)(17, 44)
+Other studies that focus on lighting manipulations during gestation highlight similar effects among adult offspring.
+Perinatal exposure to chronodisruption in rats and mice also resulted in mild phenotypes of glycemic dysmetabolism (16, 17, 44, 45).
+This is similar to the current study, as this effect is present without reductions in birth weight or litter size (17, 44).
+Taken together, these data imply that the chronological timing of multiple zeitgebers can impact perinatal health outcomes.